Tamara Gonzales

 2. About the Installation

 It was 1975 and I was staying at a Hare Krishna temple-I had nowhere permanent to live and the only rules were that you had to be in by 9pm and up at 3am for the morning puja ceremony.
-As long as I didn't have to solicit at any airports, or be out on the streets chanting, I was cool.
-They also had great vegetarian food.
-At 3am bells were rung and we would all go down to the temple for a 3 hour elaborate ceremony called puja.
-Drumming, singing, bells, oil lamps, and loads of flowers were used to wake up the Deities.
+As long as I didn't have to solicit at any airports, or be out on the streets chanting, I was ok with the program.
+(They also had great vegetarian food.)
+At 3am bells were rung and we would all go down to the temple for a 3 hour elaborate ceremony.
+Drumming, singing, bells, oil lamps, and loads of flowers were used to wake up the deities.
 There were three sections with different idols of Krishna and I always stood in front of Jagannath—a simple wood carved idol with a black smiley face and large exotic eyes.
 I stayed a month before moving on.

-After making this painting I recognized the face to be a Jagannath.
-Jagannath is the black-faced Krishna popular in Orissa India, especially Pur,i where every summer there is popular celebration called the "Festival of the Chariots".
+Jagannath is the black-faced Krishna popular in Orissa India.
+Every summer in Puri there is a celebration called the "Festival of the Chariots."
 Huge carts, some as high as 40 feet, are pulled through the streets with carvings of Jagannath and his brother and sister riding in them.
 In the past, believing that one could be freed from suffering cyclical existence, a person might fling themselves in front of the cart to be crushed.